- Total $0.00

 The Tiffany setting is similar to the prong setting.
 It utilizes prongs as well to hold the diamond in place.
 However, the "knife edge" shape of its shaft as well as the design of its six prongs are different.
 The overall design was created to maximize the amount of light return on the diamond, further enhancing its brilliance.
 Just like the prong setting, this style has a tendency to snag on things and can become loose over time.

 The bezel is a thin metal rim that surrounds the center gem, holding it tightly in place.
 A gem can be placed in a full or a partial bezel (some sides of the gem are not covered).
 A bezel setting is a more secure option compared to prongs; it is also more suitable for those with an active lifestyle.
 This setting protects the diamond from snagging or chipping.
-It also gives the ring a sleeker, more modern appearance.
+It also gives the diamond ring ring a sleeker more modern appearance.
 However, the metal rim hides parts of the diamond which can affect how much light penetrates the gem, making it look smaller than it is.

 This type of setting makes use of tension in the band to hold the gem in place, hence the name.
 It makes the diamond look like it's floating between the two sides of the shank.
 A jeweler will typically create tiny grooves on the shank to help keep the stone in place.
 In some cases, a jeweler will use a tension-style setting which looks almost the same.
 However, the design of the shank is more of a partial-bezel setting where parts of the shank surrounds the gem, keeping it in place.
 With a tension setting, the gem is securely held in place while also ensuring enhanced light reflection.
 It provides a more modern appearance and requires less maintenance than prongs.
 However, a tension setting engagement ring is harder to resize if needed.
 Also, it can make the center stone look small if a thick band is used.